owenb132/FantasyFootballRecommender/README.txt

 Then in a browser go to the localhost: http://127.0.0.1:5000/

-I do plan on hosting this project on my own personal website at some point.
-Whenever I do get around to doing that, I'll probably have it up on www.williammakabenta.com/ffir
+A demo can be found at www.williammakabenta.com/ffir More information on this project can be found at http://williammakabenta.com/projects